CEI-lab/ECE3400-2017-teamAlpha/docs/milestone3.md

 We first wrote a Matlab simulation to test our algorithm.
 This allowed us to see the efficiency of the algorithm for various maze configurations and make any changes we wanted to.
 We needed a stack for DFS, so we found a stack implementation in Matlab's file exhange, [here][https://www.mathworks.com/matlabcentral/fileexchange/28922-list--queue--stack?focused=5187765&tab=function].

 The following code displays an image of a 4x5 maze grid with a user-defined wall configuration and the robot in its starting position.
-The robot's position is stored in an array called curr_loc.
-This array will also hold information about which grid spaces have already been visited. the wall information for each grid space is stored in an array called wall_loc.
+The robot's position is stored in an array called *curr_loc*.
+This array will also hold information about which grid spaces have already been visited. the wall information for each grid space is stored in an array called *wall_loc*.
 Finally, we've written a color-map, which allows us to determine what colors each value in our curr_loc array map to when it is displayed as an image.
 Matlab also has pre-defined color-maps.

 ```matlab
 % Initialize current location maze array